UNC-App-Lab/Check-In/README.md

 API: `http://localhost:8000/api/checkins`

+# KPIs and Review Apps

 ## Create new KPI page

 You can find the KPI listing page at `https://applab-checkin.herokuapp.com/kpi`

+Create a new branch for you to begin working on a KPI.

 To create a new KPI, go to the `KPIs` folder (`src/KPIs)` and create a new javascript file (model this file after existing KPI pages).